SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Experiments

 \subsection{Dataset Analysis}

-Table~\ref{tab:alrsta} presents statistics of the ALR dataset, highlighting its scale, balance, and linguistic richness across training, validation, and test splits.
-The dataset comprises a total of 6,446 samples, with a relatively balanced distribution between entailed and not-entailed instances, ensuring fair coverage of both classes for entailment prediction.
+Table~\ref{tab:alrsta} summarizes key statistics of the SoundMind dataset, clearly illustrating its overall scale, class balance, and linguistic diversity across training, validation, and test splits.
+The corpus contains 6,446 samples with a near-balanced distribution of entailed and not-entailed instances, thereby ensuring representative coverage of both classes for robust entailment prediction.

-The average length of user content is approximately 160–180 tokens across all splits, while the generated CoT responses are significantly longer, averaging over 1,400 tokens.
-This discrepancy underscores the dataset’s emphasis on step-by-step, explainable reasoning, which is crucial for supporting interpretability in audio-based reasoning tasks.
+The user content averages 160–180 tokens across all splits, whereas the generated CoT responses are much longer, exceeding 1,400 tokens on average.
+This substantial length gap reflects the dataset’s focus on detailed, step-by-step reasoning, providing rich supervision that encourages faithful and transparent reasoning in audio-based tasks.

-In terms of audio representation, the user content audio averages around one minute in duration, whereas the CoT reasoning speech spans nearly 10 minutes per sample.
-This extended audio format provides an excellent benchmark for evaluating models’ long-form audio understanding and reasoning capabilities.
+In terms of audio representation, the user content speech averages roughly one minute per sample, whereas the CoT reasoning audio extends to nearly ten minutes on average.
+This substantial duration provides a challenging and realistic benchmark for assessing models’ ability to perform long-form audio comprehension and sustained logical reasoning.

-As shown in Figure~\ref{fig:stat}, the ALR dataset exhibits a wide range of duration distributions that reflect critical considerations for audio-logical reasoning research.
-Audio segments predominantly span 3–12 minutes (with 28.6\% of training samples in the 540–720s range), balancing sufficient contextual information with manageable computational complexity.
-The design deliberately avoids shorter clips lacking substantive reasoning content.
+As shown in Figure~\ref{fig:stat}, the SoundMind dataset covers a broad range of audio durations, capturing important variability for developing and evaluating models for audio-based logical reasoning.
+Most segments fall within 3–12 minutes, with 28.6\% of training samples concentrated in the 540–720s range, which provides ample contextual information while keeping computational cost tractable.
+Notably, the dataset deliberately excludes very short clips to ensure that each sample contains sufficiently meaningful reasoning content.

-The dataset demonstrates a modest class imbalance (44.9\% entailed vs. 55.1\% not-entailed overall), mirroring real-world reasoning scenarios.
-This imbalance is particularly pronounced in mid-range durations (240–420s), where audio complexity appears to challenge entailment determination.
-Notably, the 480–540s bin in the training set shows an inverse distribution (56.9\% entailed), possibly reflecting unique acoustic features or annotation artifacts.
+The dataset exhibits a class distribution of 44.9\% entailed and 55.1\% not-entailed instances overall, closely resembling patterns in many real-world reasoning scenarios.
+This skew becomes more pronounced in the mid-range durations (240–420s), suggesting that longer and acoustically richer segments may introduce additional difficulty for reliable entailment classification.
+Notably, the 480–540s range in the training split shows a reversed distribution, with 56.9\% entailed samples, potentially reflecting distinctive acoustic patterns or systematic properties of the original source data.